Can You Get A Z-Pack Prescription Online?

 About Antibiotic-Resistant Bacteria

-Ever since the invention of penicillin, antibiotics have been used to attempt to treat a wide variety of infections.
-The problem is that taking an antibiotic for an infection that isn’t caused by bacteria can lead to the bacteria becoming resistant to the medications that were designed to kill them.
+Ever since the invention of penicillin, antibiotics have been used to treat a wide variety of infections.
+The problem is that taking an antibiotic for an infection that cannot be treated by it specifically can lead to the bacteria becoming resistant to the medications that were designed to kill them.

 Why should you care?